Curriculum & Instruction

 Description: In every classroom, every home with every kid, helping to manage hard-to-have feelings and challenging behaviors; resulting in happier, better-adjusted people everywhere.

-Description: Ready Now Math Network are a group of independent, small developers creating innovative math software, games and digital learning tools.
+Description: Ready Now Math are a group of independent, small developers creating innovative math software, games and digital learning tools.
 All of our tools have received some level of federal funding, and are based on research, with documented effectiveness.
 Most importantly, our products are Ready Now to be deployed at scale to improve math learning for all ages Tools you can use now Math games, websites and comprehensive learning software you can immediately integrate into instruction.
-Each of...
+Each of these...

 Description: HLP 14 Highlight Tool 2024.docx - The High Leverage Practices (HLP) Highlight Tools were developed to acquaint educators with the key components of each HLP in order to begin implementation into their instruction and strengthen inclusive practices with students.
 Each Highlight Tool contains a brief description, video clips, suggested activities and a Plan of Action activity teachers can implement with students to help get them started.
 As teachers become more acquainted with HLPs, additional...